*I received a free ARC of this book, with thanks to the authors. The decision to review and my opinions are my own.*

 For more from Catherine Curzon and Eleanor Harkstead, check out their respective links below:

-Check out my other reviews of the Captivating Captain series on the following links!
+Check out my reviews of their Captivating Captain series on the following links!